Combining cosmic shear data with correlated photo-$z$ uncertainties: constraints from DESY1 and HSC-DR1: Results

 More interestingly, we find that the constraints found marginalising over the mean shifts $\Delta z$ are essentially equivalent to those found after fully marginalising over the $p(z)$ uncertainties using the method of \cite{2007.14989}.
 This reinforces the conclusion that the most relevant $p(z)$ uncertainty mode for cosmic shear is the redshift distribution mean, which affects the width and amplitude of the lensing kernel \cite{2003.11558,2206.10169}.

 In the {\bf case of DES}, our analysis choices differ more from those of \cite{1708.01538}.
 First, we use power spectra instead of real-space correlation functions.
 Secondly, we follow the cosmological parameter priors of the HSC analysis.
 The most significant differences in this case are that we use flat priors on $\log_{10}A_s$ instead of $A_s$, and that we sample over the physical dark-matter and baryon densities ($\Omega_{c/b}h^2$) instead of the total matter and baryon fractions ($\Omega_{m/b}$).
+Third, if we compare with \cite{2111.07203}, we also go to much smaller scales following \cite{2010.09717}, which we consider safe given the good $\chi^2$ obtained in that work and the lack of obvious systematics, such as $B$-modes.
 Finally, and most importantly, we use fiducial redshift distributions estimated from the \cosmos catalog using direct calibration, rather than the official redshift distributions made available by \cite{1708.01532}.
 The official redshift distributions were obtained by sampling the individual photo-$z$ probability densities of individual galaxies.
 Uncertainties on this fiducial distribution were then parametrised in terms of a shift parameter $\Delta z$, with a prior estimated from a combination of the reweighted \cosmos catalog and clustering redshifts.
 As discussed in detail in the re-analysis of the \desyo data carried out by \cite{1906.09262}, estimating the redshift distributions of the sample using direct calibration on various spectroscopic samples can lead to significant downward shifts in the posterior distribution of $S_8$.
 In \cite{1906.09262}, this was ascribed to potential systematics in the photometric redshifts of \cosmos, which could systematically underestimate the true shift of the fiducial \desyo distributions.
 Irrespective of this discussion, we chose to re-estimate the redshift distributions of the \desyo sample from \cosmos alone using DIR in order to be able to estimate consistently the statistical uncertainties of the distributions for both DES and HSC, including the correlations between both.